-Map from 1875 showing Stanley Flagg's Malleable Iron Works occupying the northwest corner of 19th and Pennsylvania Avenue.
+Portion of map from 1875 showing Stanley Flagg's Malleable Iron Works occupying the northwest corner of 19th and Pennsylvania Avenue.
 Before 1898, railroad tracks ran at street level on Pennsylvania Avenue, prior to the Callowhill Cut.
 Notice Caven Street to the west of the factory.
-Also, notice the rail road turntable at the current site of the Philadelphia Sports Club.
+Also, notice the railroad turntable at the current site of the Philadelphia Sports Club.

 Portion of a Hexamer Insurance map from 1892, showing the growth of the Union Malleable Iron Works.

 Further growth and the rail siding from the Callowhill Cut visible in 1900.

 Caven Street, the wide street on the left, has had a name change to Opal Street, and in this sketch the rowhouses on the west side of Opal Street are omitted and the street seems much wider than it really was.

 Photo from 1905 showing the Flagg building on the right, the siding underneath the building (still there today), and the track ramp up to the wooden granary building (also still there).
 This granary building would burn down and be replaced by today's concrete building in 1925.

 Portion of Bromley map from 1922 showing an American Stores warehouse on the future Tivoli site.